You may wish to see the Colonnade of Apamea first.

 House of Consoles: details of the main entrance

-The most interesting patrician house which has been reconstructed owes its name to the consoles which supported a flat roof; similar to traditional Roman houses it was structured around a peristyle, a columned porch surrounding a courtyard.
+The most interesting patrician house which has been reconstructed owes its name to the consoles which supported a flat roof; similar to traditional Roman houses it was structured around a peristyle, a porch surrounding a courtyard (see a page dealing with the houses of Pompeii).

 Theatre: (left) one of the entrances; (right) seats for the audience